-CES remains cautious with its outlook for 2015.
-As a result of falling oil prices and weak natural gas prices, rig counts in both Canada and the US have been dropping throughout the first four months of 2015 with no clear consensus on how low they will go and for how long.
-In Canada, the early spring break-up is expected to be protracted and due to financial constraints of our customers, it is expected it will outlast the typical weather constraints with respect to a resumption of drilling activity.
-In addition, pricing pressure from customers across all our business units has been intense, as they attempt to rationalize their businesses in this challenging commodity price environment.
-The end result is CES will do less drilling fluids work in 2015 and will do all of its work for less money in 2015.
-CES' production and specialty chemical business should see growth in this downturn as its expected PureChem and JACAM will continue to take market-share in a market that will continue to grow.
-With a strong and flexible balance sheet, CES is well positioned to weather the current downturn in oilfield activity.
-In 2015, CES will focus on retaining accounts, rationalizing costs, monitoring and capturing opportunities, and making strategic investments as required to position the business to capitalize on the next positive cycle.
+Q2 2015 results are reflective of the current difficult industry conditions with reduced activity levels lowering revenue and price discounting resulting in margin compression.
+There is limited visibility to a turnaround in the current low oil price and weak natural gas price environment.
+As such, CES remains cautious with its outlook for the remainder of 2015 and into 2016.
+The end result is CES will do less drilling fluids work and will do all of its work for less money.
+CES' production and specialty chemical business should see growth in this downturn as it is expected that PureChem and JACAM will continue to take market share in a market that will continue to grow.
+With a strong balance sheet, CES is well positioned to weather the current downturn in oilfield activity.
+CES will focus on retaining accounts, rationalizing costs, monitoring and capturing opportunities and making strategic investments as required to position the business to capitalize on the next positive cycle.

-Through both its JACAM and PureChem divisions, CES has vertically integrated manufacturing capabilities with unutilized throughput at both its Sterling, KS and Carlyle, SK plants.
+Through both its JACAM and PureChem divisions, CES has vertically integrated manufacturing capabilities with unutilized throughput at both its Sterling, Kansas and Carlyle, Saskatchewan plants.
 CES has a full suite of technically advanced solutions of production chemicals for consumption at the wellhead or pump-jack, and specialty chemicals for the pipeline and mid-stream market.
 These markets are less volatile and are growing on a year-over-year basis as the volumes of produced hydrocarbons and the associated produced water increases.

 As challenges faced by the oil and gas industry become more complex, advanced technologies are becoming increasingly important in driving success for operators.
 CES will continue to invest in innovation to be a leader in technology advancements in the consumable oilfield chemical markets.
-With the addition of JACAM's state of the art laboratory in Sterling, Kansas, CES now operates four separate lab facilities across North America which also includes Houston, Calgary, and Carlyle.
+With the addition of JACAM's state of the art laboratory in Sterling, Kansas, CES now operates four separate lab facilities across North America which also includes Houston, Texas, Calgary, Alberta, and Carlyle, Saskatchewan.
+Additionally, CES is building new laboratory facilities in Calgary, Alberta, Houston and Midland, Texas.
 CES also leverages third party partner relationships to drive innovation.